 - Mass Affluent and Emerging Affluent

 A study subscription provides access to the insights and tools needed to gain a comprehensive, in-depth understanding of how your firm is performing and to identify key areas needing improvement.

 Study deliverables include:

 - Customized executive presentation and in-person discussion that includes data-driven, actionable recommendations for achieving such strategic goals as closing performance gaps with key competitors and/or highest performers in the study

 - Competitive survey data and industry reports created by J.D.
 Power

 - Analytical tools for performance insights and peer comparisons

-- Ongoing thought leadership content, including white papers on such vital industry topics as next-generation investors, women investors, and the impact of mobile technology on the industry
+- Ongoing thought leadership, including white papers and access to webinars on vital industry topics, such as fee transparency, goal-based advice, and the impact of mobile technology on the industry

 The 2016 U.S. Full Service Investor Satisfaction Study explores new topics not addressed in previous years’ research, including: